Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 With a structured methodology and the right tool, any company can gain a clear view of its waste flows and environmental impact.

-The goal is not only to comply with regulations but to integrate this information into the corporate sustainability strategy, improve operational efficiency, and move toward more circular models.
+The goal is not only to comply with regulations but to integrate this information into the corporate sustainability strategy, improve operational efficiency and move toward more circular models.

 Here are the essential steps to implement a reliable measurement and reporting system aligned with international standards and the CSRD:

-2. Classify the waste: Identify categories based on hazardousness, origin, and treatment type.
+2. Classify the waste: identify categories based on hazardousness, origin and treatment type.

-6. Report and communicate results: Generate auditable reports aligned with CSRD or GRI standards.
+6. Report and communicate results: generate auditable reports aligned with CSRD or GRI standards.

 With Manglai, these steps are simplified through guided workflows and automated dashboards that unify information from all sites, facilitating both decision-making and external verification.

-Digitizing Waste Management: A key step toward the circular economy
+Digitalising waste management: a key step toward the circular economy

 Accurately measuring the waste footprint is an essential part of corporate environmental performance.